Hyoe/laravel/readme.md

-# Registration, Login, and Profile autentication with Laravel PHP Framework.
+# Registration, Login, and Profile authentication with Laravel PHP Framework.